CEO-DC: Driving Decarbonization in HPC Data Centers with Actionable Insights: Current Methods to Quantify Emissions and Optimize DC Procurement

-In this work, we build on prior models by integrating all identified components contributing to the embodied emissions of computing platforms, as modeled in academic studies~\cite{Gupta_2023}, databases~\cite{Boavizta_2025}, and industry tools~\cite{IMECNetZero_2025}.
-We incorporate this comprehensive model into our decision-making framework to evaluate platform replacement scenarios and provide actionable insights for DC stakeholders.
+We address these limitations by explicitly integrating a novel carbon-economy model into the DC planning and platform design process.
+Our model incorporates key contextual factors such as power usage effectiveness (PUE), carbon intensity, and domain-specific demand growth to inform platform selection and design in terms of performance, energy efficiency, emissions, and costs.
+Furthermore, we integrate all identified components that contribute to the embodied emissions of computing platforms in academic studies~\cite{Gupta_2023}, databases~\cite{Boavizta_2025}, and industry tools~\cite{IMECNetZero_2025} into a comprehensive model of embodied emissions.
+We also include server-level components that are typically replaced during platform upgrades, such as memory, host CPUs, and chassis.
+This model is used in our decision-making framework to evaluate platform replacement scenarios and provide actionable insights to DC stakeholders in Sect.~\ref{sec:methodology}.